ilyascherfi/Developpez-le-front-end-en-utilisant-Angular/README.md

 Homepage: The application launches with an informative chart displaying details such as the number of medals by country and total Olympic participations.
 Country Detail: Click on a specific segment of the pie chart representing a country to navigate to the detailed country page.
 Here, you'll find in-depth information about that country's Olympic performance.
-Navigation: To return to the homepage, simply click the "Go back" button located at the bottom of the country detail page.
+Navigation: To return to the homepage, simply click the "Go back" button located at the top left of the country detail page.

 <!-- ## Where to start